 If a contractor attends to a problem that the tenant has reported and the fault is due to lack of care or misuse, the tenant may be charged for the cost of putting it right.

-Unless by prior agreement with us tenants must not instruct contractors direct and forward the invoice as the Landlord will not pay it.
+Unless by prior agreement with us tenants must not instruct contractors directly and forward the invoice as the Landlord will not pay it.

-Castle Estates is subject to the Letting Agent Code of Practice (Scotland) Act Regulations 2016 and if you feel we are in breach of th this code or you are not happy with the condition of your property due to the Landlord failing to comply with his statutory requirements you may be able to seek redress through the First-Tier Tribunal.
+Bowman Rebecchi Letting is subject to the Letting Agent Code of Practice (Scotland) Act Regulations 2016 and if you feel we are in breach of this code or you are not happy with the condition of your property due to the Landlord failing to comply with his statutory requirements you may be able to seek redress through the First-Tier Tribunal.
 Please read the Guidance Notes for further details.